 An appeal before the Federal Court can have better chances of success than before the Appeals Council, but the cost to file will be high and the process can take a long time.

 In reality, the best way of having your claim approved or winning on appeal is to hire a Social Security Disability Lawyer.
-Whether you are at the application stage or looking to appeal a denied decision, a Social Security Disability attorney can often make a difference when filing an appeal.
+Whether you are at the application stage or looking to appeal a denied decision, a Social Security disability attorney can often make the difference when it comes to being awarded disability benefits.
 Disability lawyers are familiar with the SSA's standards and criteria and know the information that the SSA is looking for when it comes to awarding disability benefits.
 An experienced disability lawyer will know why the SSA often denies claims for people who actually are eligible and knows how to make your case on appeal.
 Having an attorney handle your claim can increase your chances of a successful first claim for SSDI benefits or a win at the appellate level